adtork/vWAN-Routing-Intent-with-Forced-Tunneling/README.md

 We can see the first line, that the circuit is learning 0.0.0.0/ from on-premise and we can see the other two prefixes as well the 10.4.0.0/16 and 10.0.0.0/24 from On-Prem.
 Lets go ahead and check the VM effective routes of the VM in the hub as well:
 ![image](https://github.com/user-attachments/assets/0b45cb4d-ab1d-44cb-a7f7-954027aaa9f4)
 <br>
-We can see the VM is learnign the 0.0.0.0/0 with next hop the MSEE Physical Address.
+We can see the VM is learning the 0.0.0.0/0 with next hop the MSEE Physical Address.
 Egress traffic for Express-Route bypasses the GW and the next hop is the [MSEE physical address](https://github.com/adtork/ExpressRoute--What-is-this-IP-/blob/main/README.md).
 Ignore the other prefixes, this same circuit is also hooked to another vWAN, so we can ignore for now.
 <br>
 <br>